 Off course, the questions that remains open to me is how many patients were treated with Citric Acid to get to those successful cases reported.

-So what we have here is an element that is cheap, safe, easy to administrate (orally), accessible, with clear theory regarding the anti cancer mechanism and as Dr. Alberto Halabe Bucay and those before him demonstrated, relevant in various types of tumors.
+So what we have here is an element that is cheap, safe, easy to administrate (orally), accessible, with acceptable theory regarding the anti cancer mechanism and as Dr. Alberto Halabe Bucay and those before him suggested, relevant in various types of tumors.

 However, it is my personal opinion that Citric Acid comes with a risk as well.
 This is just my theory, and that is due to the fact that it may also represent a fuel for cancer cells out of which some cancer cells may produce cholesterol, much needed for fast cellular division and hormone production.
 To reduce or eliminate this risk, as discussed below, I would always combine Citric Acid with a Statin and HCA.
 These drugs/supplements will not only reduce this risk but also are drugs/supplements with well known anti cancer effect as well.